tatianegercina/FinTech/02-Homework/13-AWS-Lex/Instructions/README.md

 * **Confirm:** Thanks, now I will look for the best investment portfolio for you.
 * **Cancel:** I will be pleased to assist you in the future.

-On this bot you will use four slots, three using built-in types and one custom slot named `riskLevel`.
+ This bot will utilize use four slots, three using built-in types and one custom slot named `riskLevel`.
 Define the three initial slots as follows:

 | Name             | Slot Type            | Prompt                                                                    |